Family Trust FAQ

-Setting up a family trust requires several steps, but before you proceed you should know the answers to the questions below and you understand the related laws of the state in which the trust is to be established.
+Setting up a family trust requires several steps, but before you proceed you should know the answers to the frequently asked questions below.
+You should also make sure you understand the related laws of the state in which the trust is to be established.

 What is a trust?